 3. Create an Online Vacation Request Form for Employees

-Using a clear, user friendly online form for requesting vacation days is far preferable to using paper forms, which take longer, risk being lost, and needlessly prolong the request / approval cycle.
+Using a clear, user friendly online time off request form for requesting vacation days is far preferable to using paper forms, which take longer, risk being lost, and needlessly prolong the request / approval cycle.
 The time off request form should include spaces for relevant employee information, number of days off requested, and specific dates.
 Completed forms can be automatically submitted to the employee’s direct supervisor, and then to the office manager or whoever is responsible for scheduling.

-With a capable online form system, users can be automatically notified by email at each step of the approval process so that there are no surprises and all relevant people can be kept informed at all times.
+With a capable online form creation system, users can be automatically notified by email at each step of the approval process so that there are no surprises and all relevant people can be kept informed at all times.

 4. Enter Leave Data Into an Internally Shared Time-Off Calendar

 Many companies use shared time-off calendars into which all vacation information is entered.
 Vacation requests entered into the calendar can be color coded based on where in the approval process requests are at any given time.
 With a time-off calendar available to all pertinent staff members, employees know what to expect when they request time off, and managers know ahead of time of the potential for scheduling conflicts so they can be avoided.

 If co-workers will be covering the tasks of vacationing staff members, give them sufficient notice so they can prepare.
 Additionally, ask those taking time off to provide relevant co-workers with information on works in progress, specific responsibilities, key contacts, and how to access required files and other information to complete daily tasks.
 If possible, it’s best to distribute the absent person’s duties among multiple co-workers so that one person isn’t faced with having to do the work of two.